Alex Trebek

-A native of Canada, Trebek became a naturalized U.S. citizen in 1998.
-He received the Daytime Emmy Award for Outstanding Game Show Host eight times for his work on Jeopardy!
-He died on November 8, 2020 at the age of 80, after a 20-month battle with stage IV pancreatic cancer.
-Trebek had been contracted to host Jeopardy! until 2022.
+A native of Canada, Trebek became a naturalized American citizen in 1998.
+For his work on Jeopardy!, Trebek received the Daytime Emmy Award for Outstanding Game Show Host eight times.
+He died on November 8, 2020, at the age of 80, after 20 months with stage IV pancreatic cancer.
+At the time of his death, Trebek had been contracted to host Jeopardy! until 2022.